Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Experiments

-We also verified the effectiveness of CONU on two real-world complementary-label datasets CLCIFAR-10 and CLCIFAR-20 \citep{wang2023clcifar}.
-The datasets were annotated by human annotators from Amazon Mechanical Turk (MTurk).
+We also verified the effectiveness of SCARCE on two real-world complementary-label datasets CLCIFAR-10 and CLCIFAR-20~\citep{wang2023clcifar}.
+The datasets were annotated by human annotators from Amazon Mechanical Turk~(MTurk).
 The distribution of complementary labels is too complex to be captured by any of the above assumptions.
 Moreover, the complementary labels may be \emph{noisy}, which means that the complementary labels may be annotated as ground-truth labels by mistake.
-Therefore, both datasets can be used to test the robustness of methods in more realistic environments.
 There are three human-annotated complementary labels for each example, so they can be considered as multiple complementary-label datasets.
-We evaluated the classification performance of CONU against eight multiple complementary-label learning or partial-label learning methods, including CC \citep{feng2020provably}, PRODEN \citep{lv2020progressive}, EXP \citep{feng2020learning}, MAE \citep{feng2020learning}, Phuber-CE \citep{feng2020learning}, LWS \citep{wen2021leveraged}, CAVL \citep{zhang20222exploiting}, and IDGP \citep{qiao2023decompositional}.
+We evaluated the classification performance of SCARCE against nine multiple complementary-label learning or partial-label learning methods, including CC~\citep{feng2020provably}, PRODEN~\citep{lv2020progressive}, EXP~\citep{feng2020learning}, MAE~\citep{feng2020learning}, Phuber-CE~\citep{feng2020learning}, LWS~\citep{wen2021leveraged}, CAVL~\citep{zhang20222exploiting}, IDGP~\citep{qiao2023decompositional}, and POP~\citep{xu2023progressive}.
+For a fair comparison, we set the same hyperparameters for all the methods as those of CIFAR-10 in Section~\ref{exp_results_syn_section}.
+Details of the models and method descriptions can be found in Appendix~\ref{exp_setup}.
 We found that the performance of some approaches was unstable with different network initialization, so we randomly initialized the network five times with different seeds and recorded the mean accuracy and standard deviations.

 Table~\ref{real_res} shows the experimental results on CLCIFAR-10 and CLCIFAR-20 with different models.
-We can observe that: a) CONU achieves the best performance in all cases, further confirming its effectiveness. b) The superiority is even more evident on CLCIFAR-20, a more complex dataset with extremely limited supervision.
-It demonstrates the advantages of CONU in dealing with real-world datasets. c) The performance of many state-of-the-art partial-label learning methods degenerates strongly, and many methods did not even work on CLCIFAR-20.
-The experimental results reveal their shortcomings in handling real-world data.
+We can observe that: a) SCARCE achieves the best performance in all cases, further confirming its effectiveness. b) The superiority is even more evident on CLCIFAR-20, a more complex dataset with extremely limited supervision.
+It demonstrates the advantages of SCARCE in dealing with real-world datasets.